DimitriPalmer22/Relapse-Code-Documentation/Documentation/Powers/Powers.md

 Inside the `PowerToken` class is a `Dictionary<string, object>` that you can use to store any extra data you need for the power.
 This is useful for storing data that you need to access in multiple functions.

-To store data in this dictionary, use the
+To store data in this dictionary, use the `AddData(…)` function within the `PowerToken` class.
+Using this function you can store ANY type of data you want with an associated key.
+It is a good idea to make this key a constant value that can only be accessed within that specific power logic script.

+To retrieve data, use the `RemoveData(…)` function within the `PowerToken` class.
+This function will return the data stored at the key you provide.

+The `Assets/_Scripts/Powers/Meds/DamageIncrease.cs` script is a